Accommodation for Exchange Students

 Three important aspects of a successful accommodation search in Munich:

-- Start two to three months before the beginning of semester.
-There are not so many offers three months in advance, but there is also less competition.
+- Normally, one month is not enough for the accommodation search in Munich.
+We recommend you to start two months before the beginning of each semester.
+In this case there is less competition for finding an accommodation.
 Moreover, sometimes you can apply for a room in a private dormitory even earlier.

 - Come to Munich to visit rooms.
-It is almost impossible to find a room from abroad and so you can protect yourself from frauds.
+It is almost impossible to find a room from abroad.
+This way you can also protect yourself from frauds.

 - Attention!
-Do not transfer any money for a deposit or rent in advance from abroad if you are not one hundred percent sure that the accommodation really exists.
+Do not transfer any money for the deposit or the rents before you have visited the apartment, signed the rental agreement and/or got the keys.
 Here is an example of a typical fraud scheme.

 Please understand that we are unable to provide any accommodation for trainees at the TUM, but we can assist you with search on the private market.